Mercersburg Academy: History

 On March 31, 1836, the Pennsylvania General Assembly granted a charter to Marshall College to be located in Mercersburg.
 Dr. Frederick Augustus Rauch came from Switzerland to be the first president of the college under the sponsorship of the Reformed Church in the United States.
-Dr. Rauch served as president from 1836 until 1841.
+Rauch served as president from 1836 until 1841.
 His successor in the position was John Williamson Nevin, who served until 1853 when Marshall College joined with Franklin College in Lancaster, Pennsylvania, to become Franklin & Marshall College.

-At this time, the preparatory department of Marshall College became known as Marshall Academy, which later changed to Marshall Collegiate Institute.
+At this time, the preparatory department of Marshall College became known as Marshall Academy, which later became Marshall Collegiate Institute.
 In 1865, the name was again changed to Mercersburg College, under whose charter the school continues to operate.
 The historical tie to the church continues through Mercersburg's membership in the Council for Higher Education of the United Church of Christ.

-Artist Richard Rummell produced an early 20th century aerial view of the college.
+Artist Richard Rummell produced an early 20th-century aerial view of the college.

 In 1893, Dr. William Mann Irvine was selected by the Board of Regents to lead the school, newly christened The Mercersburg Academy.
-Dr. Irvine oversaw considerable growth in enrollment, faculty, and facilities until his death in 1928.
-He was succeeded by Boyd Edwards (1928-1941), Charles Tippetts '12 (1941-1961), Bill Fowle (1961-1972), and Walter Burgin '53 (1972-1997).
+Irvine oversaw considerable growth in enrollment, faculty, and facilities until he died in 1928.
+He was succeeded by Boyd Edwards (1928–1941), Charles Tippetts '12 (1941–1961), Bill Fowle (1961–1972), and Walter Burgin '53 (1972–1997).

-Douglas Hale was appointed head of school in 1997, coming from Baylor School in Chattanooga, Tennessee, where he had been a teacher, assistant headmaster, and eventually headmaster since 1973.
+Douglas Hale was appointed head of school in 1997, coming from Baylor School in Chattanooga, Tennessee, where he had been a teacher, assistant headmaster, and, since 1973, headmaster.
 During Hale's tenure, Mercersburg's endowment grew from $64 million in 1997 to $251 million in June 2015.

-Hale was succeeded in 2016 by Katherine Titus, who was the first female head of school in the Academy's history.
+Hale was succeeded in 2016 by Katherine Titus, who was the first female head of school in the academy's history.
 Titus was succeeded by Quentin McDowell in 2021.

-It is a member of Mid-Atlantic Boarding School Group (MABS).
+The school is a member of the Mid-Atlantic Boarding School Group (MABS).